Gun-Shot1/Slash-cmd-python/README.md

-A simple and efficient slash command handler for your bots by.
+A simple and efficient slash command handler for your bots by 🔪GunShot🔪.
-🔪GunShot🔪.

 Libraries needed are -
 discord.py and discord-py-slash-command.